Giorgio Chiellini: 2014–2016: Euro 2016 campaign

-On 10 October 2014 in a UEFA Euro 2016 qualifying match against Azerbaijan in Palermo, Chiellini put Italy ahead with a first-half header.
+On 10 October 2014, in a UEFA Euro 2016 qualifying match against Azerbaijan in Palermo, Chiellini put Italy ahead with a first-half header.
 He then scored a late own goal, but headed a winner three minutes from time to give Italy a 2–1 victory.
 Italy qualified for Euro 2016 on 10 October of the following year after a 3–1 win over Azerbaijan.
 On 17 November 2015, Chiellini made his 82nd appearance for Italy in a 2–2 friendly home draw against Romania, overtaking Franco Baresi, Giuseppe Bergomi, and Marco Tardelli as Italy's tenth most capped player of all time.
 On 31 May 2016, Chiellini was named to Conte's 23-man Italy squad for Euro 2016.
 Playing alongside Bonucci and Barzagli, Chiellini drew praise for his defensive performances, as he helped Italy keep clean-sheets in both of their opening two victories over Belgium and Sweden, which enabled the nation to top their group and advance to the second round.
 Having been booked for a tactical foul in Italy's opening match on 13 June, Chiellini was rested for Italy's final group match against Ireland on 22 June, which ended in a 1–0 defeat.
 In the round of 16 at Stade de France in Paris on 27 June, he scored the opening goal in a 2–0 win over reigning European champions Spain and helped Italy record their third clean-sheet of the tournament.
 Italy were eliminated from the competition in a 6–5 penalty shoot-out defeat to reigning World Cup champions Germany in the quarter-finals, on 2 July.

 2016–2017: 2018 World Cup qualifying campaign

 In Italy's opening 2018 FIFA World Cup qualification match against Israel on 5 September 2016, Chiellini earned his 90th international cap, but was later given his first ever national team red card after a second bookable offense in the 55th minute of an eventual 3–1 away win; causing him to miss the next group match against Spain on 6 October, an eventual 1–1 draw.

-Chiellini also missed the return match against Spain on 2 September 2017, an eventual 3–0 away loss, as well as the return march against Israel on 5 September, an eventual 1–0 home win, with a calf injury.
+Chiellini also missed the return match against Spain on 2 September 2017, an eventual 3–0 away loss, as well as the return match against Israel on 5 September, an eventual 1–0 home win, with a calf injury.
 On 9 October, Chiellini made his 94th appearance for Italy in a 1–0 away victory over Albania in a World Cup qualifier, equalling Giacinto Facchetti as the nation's joint-eighth highest appearance holder of all time.
 Italy finished in Group G in second place behind Spain, and advanced to the play-off against Sweden.
 Italy failed to qualify for the 2018 FIFA World Cup after a 1–0 aggregate loss to Sweden.
 The second leg, a 0–0 home draw on 13 November, was initially thought to be his final international appearance, as Chiellini announced his retirement from the national team immediately after the match.